 - Content editing is faster because of the integration with Google and Sharepoint.
 With this, Franklin offers a faster time-to-market.

 The traditional AEM Sites, specifically on premise setups which are self managed or AMS setups, required constant attention to the infrastructure's stability, capacity planning, and disaster recovery.
 With AEM as a Cloud service a first step was taken towards a cloud-native setup.
-With AEM Franklin however, Adobe takes on even more of these responsibilities.
+With Edge Delivery Services however, Adobe takes on even more of these responsibilities.
 As a result, organizations can now focus more on the content and experience delivery rather than infrastructure management.
 The reliance on Adobe's experts for operational tasks reduces the need for specialized in-house knowledge about server management and troubleshooting, thus changing the support landscape significantly.

-Navigating support challenges for AEM Franklin
+Navigating support challenges for Edge Delivery Services

-b) Community Support:.The current franklin projects are still reliant on Adobe for integration.
+b) Community suppor t: The current franklin projects are still reliant on Adobe for integration.
 Adobe direct contact with the engineering team through Slack as part of their VIP program.
-As Adobe Partners, at Cognizant Netcentric we were one of the first to migrate our site to AEM Franklin.
+As Adobe Partners, at Cognizant Netcentric we were one of the first to migrate our site to Edge Delivery.
 We know the hurdles, because we had to go through them, come up with solutions, and document processes.
-We can't say it was easy, but we can proudly say we are able to support and help with Franklin transition & implementation.
+We can't say it was easy, but we can proudly say we are able to support and help with Edge Delivery transition & implementation.

-e) AEM Franklin follows a continuous delivery model where Adobe applies updates, bug fixes, and feature enhancements as part of the service.
+e) Edge Delivery follows a continuous delivery model where Adobe applies updates, bug fixes, and feature enhancements as part of the service.
 This stands in contrast to the major upgrade cycles in AEM Sites, where teams often needed to conduct extensive regression testing and deployment planning.
 Now, the constant stream of improvements frees support teams from these cumbersome processes, allowing them to concentrate on more strategic activities.

-f) Infrastructure Monitoring is not required because there is no infrastructure.
+f) Infrastructure monitoring is not required because there is no infrastructure.
 Synthetic monitoring for the sites would still be required, to make sure the content is correctly delivered.